06. Append-Only KV Store

 New nodes are simply appended like a log, but we cannot use the file size to count the number of pages, because after a power loss the file size (metadata) may become inconsistent with the file data.
 This is filesystem dependent, we can avoid this by storing the number of pages in the meta page.

-`fsync` on directory
+`fsync` on directory when creating a file

 As mentioned in chapter 01, fsync must be used on the parent directory after a rename.
 This is also true when creating new files, because there are 2 things to be made persistent: the file data, and the directory that references the file.

 We’ll preemptively fsync after potentially creating a new file with O_CREATE.
-That way we don’t have to worry about it in later updates.
+To fsync a directory, open the directory in O_RDONLY mode.

 func createFileSync(file string) (int, error) {